chkuendig/silentsteel-re/README.md

 ## Additional Tools Used:

 - [Ghidra](https://ghidra-sre.org/) to browse the resources and poke around a bit - didn't decompile anything really.
-- [windows95 in Electron](https://github.com/felixrieseberg/windows95/) to play the game a bit (couldn't be bothered to setup a proper emulator/virtualization).
+- [UTM](https://github.com/utmapp/UTM) to emulate a PC from the era and run Windows 98 (couldn't get Windows 95 running)